 Companies can become more supportive of workplace mental health through the following strategies:

 - Minimizing work hours to improve effectiveness through focused attention

 - Giving employees time away from work when they need to seek mental health care e.g. during a stressful time in their personal lives

 - Including dialogue about mental health at the workplace during workshops, seminars, or team building activities

 Organizations should tolerate people long-term if they can not perform.
 However, put into consideration that employees are human beings and have other things to do apart from work.
-Working over time, large work loads and too much pressure at the workplace leads to burnout.
+Working overtime, large workloads and too much pressure at the workplace leads to burnout.
 Consequently, productivity and effectiveness reduce.
 Therefore, take measures to ensure that the work environment is not a toxic workplace.

-Organizations which care about employee mental health usually include staff counseling services which are readily available to the employees.
+Organizations which care about employee mental health usually include staff counselling services which are readily available to the employees.
 They also engage employees in relaxation activities to break the monotony of working all the time.
 They give individual employees paid vacation time without expecting them to always be on for work when called during their off days.

-Staying home because of mental health should become acceptable.
+Staying at home because of mental health should become acceptable.
 People with good psychological health thrive in their jobs.
 If that job is so toxic and overwhelming and increasing your risk for poor mental health, find alternative actions.
 There are always alternatives no matter how dire the situation seems.